 There are dozens of tailor-made, PR features there, and one of them is meticulous print media monitoring that gives users instant access to global, national, regional, and local newspapers, along with trade publications, consumer magazines, and business journals.

-Additionally, in terms of print media monitoring capabilities, Prowly's users are also able to track brands, competitors, or keyword press hits across domestic and international outlets (both print and those behind a pay wall).
+Additionally, in terms of print media monitoring capabilities, communications professionals are also able to track brands, competitors, or keyword press hits across domestic and international outlets (both print and those behind a pay wall), making it a powerful solution for businesses operating on a global scale.

 What monitoring features does it offer?